infosecak/defenselessV1/README.md

 # defenselessV1
 Defenseless is a vulnerable web application written in PHP/MySQL.
-It is my first attempt at creating a vulnerable web application.
 This is the first version of this application.
 The purpose of this application is to create security awareness among developers and new guys in application security.
-I would soon be updating the application with more bugs and a new vulnerable application is also being developed.
+It would soon be updated with with more bugs and a new vulnerable application is also being developed.
 Please let me know how this can be improved.

 ![image](https://user-images.githubusercontent.com/70256749/91271860-727c1080-e798-11ea-8ed1-6e2a7b7516dd.png)